Floating solar: Marine installations

+Hence, because of the inherent risks to aquatic life, periodic observation and site analysis are necessary; There must be long-term monitoring for a balance between energy and ecosystem protection.

 Lake installations

 FPV systems are increasingly installed on lakes, reservoirs, and canals as an alternative to land-based solar installations.
 These systems save land, maintain higher panel efficiency due to water cooling, and reduce sun-driven evaporation.
 FPVs can be installed on artificial lakes, irrigation basins, and reservoirs, and are particularly suitable for locations near towns that are not in protected areas and that do not dry up or freeze for long periods.

 An international study estimated the global potential of FPV on lakes and reservoirs.
 Out of more than 1 million water bodies larger than 0.1 km^{2}, 67,893 sites met the criteria for implementation.
 Assuming 10% coverage of these water surfaces, floating photovoltaics could generate approximately 1,302 TWh per year worldwide.
 Major potential contributors are China (252 TWh), Brazil (170 TWh), and the US (153 TWh).
 In smaller countries such as Papua New Guinea, Ethiopia, and Rwanda, FPV could satisfy most electricity demand.
 Bolivia and Tonga could meet 87% and 92% of demand, respectively.
 In Europe, Finland and Denmark show the highest potential, with 17% and 7% of electricity demand coverage, respectively.